 Since October 2007, married couples and registered Civil Partners can effectively increase the threshold on their estate when the second partner dies – to as much as £650,000.
 Their executors or personal representatives must transfer the first spouse or Civil Partner’s unused Inheritance Tax threshold or ‘nil rate band’ to the second spouse or Civil Partner when they die.

 From April 2017 a new tax allowance has been introduced on the home – often termed the Residential Nil Rate Band.
-This starts at £100,000 from 2017 increasing £25,000pa until it reaches £175,000 in 2020 and from then on it increases in line with inflation based on the Consumer Prices Index.
+This starts at £100,000 from 2017 increasing £25,000pa until it reaches £175,000 in 2020.
+From then on it should have increased in line with inflation based on the Consumer Prices Index but it is now frozen at the 2020 level until 2025/26.
 Like the personal threshold any allowance unused on first death can be transferred to the surviving spouse/Civil Partner and used on their subsequent death.
 Complex rules apply so please refer to other pages for further information.

 Trusts can be set up either in your lifetime or on your death (i.e. via your Will).

 Lifetime trusts can be used in the following cases:

 Trust provisions can also be written into your Will and are therefore not set up until your death.